 – Howard & Reinelt, 2006

-Place and Promise: The UBC Plan points to the University’s vision to foster global citizenship and advance a civil and sustainable society.
+UBC’s Strategic Plan, Shaping UBC’s Next Century, points to the university’s vision to foster global citizenship and advance a civil and sustainable society.
 The kind of leadership required to bring about social change is based on a pluralist vision of collective leadership and involves tapping into the capacity and strengths of those with whom we are working.
 From the perspective of the leader, this may entail a fundamental shift in our consciousness of how we see the world, our understanding of relationship and in the nature of how we have typically made commitments to each other and our community as a whole.